How to Create Content for Lead Generation (Gated vs Ungated)

 There are lead funnels that start with generating demand or awareness to a problem someone is not even aware that they have.
 However, most b2b marketing funnels’ start where the potential client has a problem and they are researching common remedies.

-They haven’t committed to you in any way, so at this stage, your aim, and focus, must be to encourage the reader to dive deeper into your proffered information.
+They haven’t committed to you in any way, so at this stage, your aim and focus must be to encourage the reader to dive deeper into your proffered information.
 You don’t want to flood them with calls to action or marketing messages quite yet.
 Again, you can use any type of content as long as the messaging is in tune with the funnel stage.
-That being said, some formats lend themselves better to to TOFU messaging.
+That being said, some formats lend themselves better to TOFU messaging.

 Content at this stage includes: